Trip Details at-a-Glance

-Expertly designed and exquisitely appointed, the Medallion Suite is Silver Discoverer's most spacious with overall size of 408 sq. ft. (including Veranda 27 sq. ft.).
-The ideal suite for entertaining friends or enjoying quiet time alone on your private veranda.
+Expertly designed and exquisitely appointed, the Medallion Suite is Silver Discoverer's most spacious, with overall size of 408 sq. ft. (including Veranda 27 sq. ft.).
+It's the ideal suite for entertaining friends or enjoying quiet time alone on your private veranda.

-Stylish, sophisticated and welcoming, Veranda Suites are a favourite of returning Silversea guests.
+Stylish, sophisticated and welcoming, Veranda Suites are a favorite of returning guests.
 The private veranda surrounds you with panoramic views.
 Each suite has an overall size of 280 sq. ft. (including Veranda 35.5 sq. ft.), and several Veranda Suites can accommodate three guests.

-A quiet sanctuary.
-Enough living space to roam and relax.
+A quiet sanctuary, with enough living space to roam and relax.
 Two large view windows provide ocean views (partially obstructed).
 Each suite has an overall size of 269 sq. ft.

 The perfect backdrop for breakfast in bed.
-Even guests who plan to spend only sleeping hours in their suite will appreciate the distinctive touches of this cosy Silversea accommodation.
+Even guests who plan to spend only sleeping hours in their suite will appreciate the distinctive touches of this cozy accommodation.
 Each suite has a view window and overall size of 181 sq. ft.

 With preferred midship location and as spacious as a View Suite, enjoy the passing scenery through two porthole windows.
 Each suite has an overall size of 186 sq. ft.